1) A one-on-one mentor relationship.

 5) A healthy start and healthy future.

-Thank you for visiting the Communities In Schools-Baytown (CISB) Webpage.
-We are proud to be a member of the nation’s largest nonprofit organization devoted to dropout prevention.
+Thank you for visiting the Communities In Schools of Baytown (CIS-Baytown) website!
+We are proud to be a member of the Nation’s leading and most effective not-for-profit network, dedicated to the success of students, nationwide.

 2013-2014 Key Outcome Performance Measures Based on 1,788 Students